jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     :linenos:
     :emphasize-lines: 2

-    def text(the_input):
+    def text(value):
-        return f'I received: {the_input}'
+        return f'I received: {value}'

   and all the tests are passing!
-Once again!
 I am a programmer!!

 ----